Essential oil: Rose oil

+There are two major species of rose whose petals used for the production of Rose oil; Rosa damascena and Rosa centifolia.

+Rose oils can be classified according to their botanical name, their place of origin and their extraction process.

-Rose oil is produced from the petals of Rosa damascena and Rosa centifolia.
-Steam-distilled rose oil is known as "rose otto", while the solvent extracted product is known as "rose absolute".
+Steam-distilled rose oil is known as "rose otto", while the solvent extracted oil is known as "rose absolute".

+Rose otto is extracted through hydro-distillation, in which Rosa damascena petals are slowly heated with water.
+The heat causes the petals to release the essential rose oil.
+When cooled, the oil (rose otto) floats to the surface of the water (rose hydrosol).
+In contrast, rose absolute is solvent-extracted.
+Rose petals are combined with an organic solvent in a slowly rotating drum to draw out the aromatic matter from the flowers.
+After the solvent is evaporated, the waxy substance remaining is called rose concrete.
+Rose concrete is filtered with ethanol alcohol to remove waxes and non-aromatic components and leave behind the liquid known as rose absolute.

 Toxicity

-The potential toxicity of essential oil is related to its level or grade of purity, and to the toxicity of specific chemical components of the oil.
-Many essential oils are designed exclusively for their aroma-therapeutic quality; these essential oils generally should not be applied directly to the skin in their undiluted form.
-Some can cause severe irritation, provoke an allergic reaction and, over time, prove toxic to the liver.
-If ingested or rubbed into the skin, essential oils can be highly poisonous, causing confusion, choking, loss of muscle coordination, difficulty in breathing, pneumonia, seizures, and possibly severe allergic reactions or coma.
+The potential toxicity of essential oil is related to the toxicity of specific chemical components of the oil, and to its level or grade of purity.

-Some essential oils, including many of the citrus peel oils, are photosensitizers, increasing vulnerability of the skin to sunlight.

 Industrial users of essential oils should consult the safety data sheets to determine the hazards and handling requirements of particular oils.

-Even certain therapeutic-grade oils can pose potential threats to individuals with epilepsy or pregnant women.
+Some essential oils, even at extremely low levels, can pose health threats for pregnant women, those who are breastfeeding, those with estrogen-dependent cancers or individuals with epilepsy.

-Essential oil use in children can pose a danger when misused because of their thin skin and immature livers.
+Essential oil use in children can pose a danger when misused because of their thin skin and developing livers.
 This might cause them to be more susceptible to toxic effects than adults.

+Some essential oils can cause severe irritation, provoke an allergic reaction and, over time, prove toxic to the liver.
+If ingested or rubbed into the skin, essential oils can be toxic, causing confusion, choking, loss of muscle coordination, difficulty in breathing, pneumonia, seizures, and possibly severe allergic reactions or coma.

+Some essential oils, including many of the citrus peel oils, are photosensitizers, increasing vulnerability of the skin to sunlight.

 Flammability

 The flash point of each essential oil is different.
-Many of the common essential oils, such as tea tree, lavender, and citrus oils, are classed as Class 3 Flammable Liquids, as they have a flash point of 50–60 °C.
+Many of the common essential oils, such as tea tree, lavender, and citrus oils, are classed as Class 3 Flammable Liquids, as they have a flash points at or below 60 °C.

-Gynecomastia

-Estrogenic and antiandrogenic activity have been reported by in vitro study of tea tree oil and lavender essential oils.
-Two published sets of case reports suggest that lavender oil may be implicated in some cases of gynecomastia, an abnormal breast tissue growth in prepubescent boys.
-The European Commission's Scientific Committee on Consumer Safety dismissed the claims against tea tree oil as implausible, but did not comment on lavender oil.
-In 2018, a BBC report on a study stated that tea tree and lavender oils contain eight substances that when tested in tissue culture experiments, increasing the level of estrogen and decreasing the level of testosterone.
-Some of the substances are found in "at least 65 other essential oils".
-The study did not include animal or human testing.